pigeonposse/env-ai/README.md

     "system": "./examples/config/system.txt"
 }
 ```

-## 🛠️ Technologies Used

-**env-ai** relies on **Ollama** to provide advanced natural language processing capabilities, so Ollama is a prerequisite for it to work.

-## 🌍 Compatibility and Download

-The CLI is available for all operating systems and architectures.
-Download it directly from the [GitHub Releases](https://github.com/pigeonposse/env-ai/releases).

 ## 👨‍💻 Development

 **env-ai** is an open-source project and its development is open to anyone who wants to participate.